United States Bankruptcy Court

-Telephonic appearances are allowed in all matters before Judge Deborah J. Saltzman in Courtroom 304, except the following:
+Telephonic appearances are allowed in all matters before Judge Deborah J. Saltzman without prior approval, except the following:

-All telephonic appearances must be arranged through Court Call, an independent conference call company, pursuant to the procedures set forth in Section II.
+All telephonic appearances must be arranged through Court Call, an independent conference call company, pursuant to the procedures set forth in Sections II and III.

-Before requesting a telephonic appearance, counsel should check Judge Saltzman's calendar to review any tentative ruling concerning the matter on calendar.
+Before requesting a telephonic appearance, counsel should check Judge Saltzman’s calendar on the court’s website (www.cacb.uscourts.gov) to review any tentative ruling concerning the matter on calendar (to view the calendar click on Tentative Rulings).
 Each party who appears telephonically will be expected to have reviewed and be familiar with the applicable tentative ruling.
-The 3:00 p.m. deadline for scheduling telephonic appearances noted below is independent of the tentative ruling process.
-Late scheduling of a telephonic appearance is not justified even if tentative rulings have not been posted on the court's website by 3:00 p.m. the day before the hearing.

 Please be aware that individuals making telephonic appearances do so at their own risk.
 Absent extraordinary circumstances, hearings will not be rescheduled due to missed connections.
 If an individual schedules a telephonic appearance and then fails to respond to the call of a matter on calendar, the court may pass the matter, treat the failure to respond as an intent to accept the tentative ruling, or treat the failure to respond as a failure to appear.
 Scheduling simultaneous telephonic appearances in multiple courts does not excuse a failure to appear.